social science-environmental health collaboration

 Master of Public Health/Environmental Health, Al Quds University, Palestine

-Amal has been working part-time voluntary commitment in the department of public health and primary care – at KU Leuven- Centre for Environment and Health since August 2019.
-Amal researches Environment and public health.
+Amal has been working part-time voluntary in the department of public health and primary care – at KU Leuven- Centre for Environment and Health from August 2019- 31 December 2021.
+Amal's research Environment and public health.
 She is studying the changes in the microbiome among newly arrived migrants (from developing countries) in Belgium.

-Previously, Amal Sarsour held academic positions and was a supervisor for Master Students in the field of environment and public health at the University of Al Azhar University and the University of Al Quds- Palestine.
-Additionally, she worked as a freelance research consultant and training specialist with different national and international organizations work in Palestine.
-She coordinated and participated in important projects and activities related to the environment and public health among the Palestinian community.
+Previously, Amal Sarsour held academic positions and was a supervisor for Master Students in the field of environment and public health at the University of Al Azhar University and the University of Al Quds-Palestine.
+Additionally, she worked as a freelance research consultant and training specialist with different national and international organisations work in Palestine.
+She coordinated and participated in important projects and activities related to the environment and public-health among the Palestinian community.